argoproj-labs/argocd-image-updater/docs/install/start.md

 ```

 !!!note "A word on high availabilty"
-    It is not advised to run multiple replicas of the same ArgoCD Image Updater
+    It is not advised to run multiple replicas of the same Argo CD Image Updater
     instance.
 Just leave the number of replicas at 1, otherwise weird side
     effects could occur.

-### Configure ArgoCD endpoint
+### Configure Argo CD endpoint

-If you run ArgoCD Image Updater in another cluster than ArgoCD, or if your
+If you run Argo CD Image Updater in another cluster than Argo CD, or if your
-ArgoCD installation is not in namespace `argocd` or if you use a default or
+Argo CD installation is not in namespace `argocd` or if you use a default or
-otherwise self-signed TLS certificate for ArgoCD API endpoint, you probably
+otherwise self-signed TLS certificate for Argo CD API endpoint, you probably
 need to divert from the default connection values.

 Edit the `argocd-image-updater-config` ConfigMap and add the following keys